jacobhood/Challonge-DotNet/README.md

 - Match attachment files must be images.
 - The `Participant` returned from `UndoCheckInParticipantAsync` has the correct checked-in status, but this is not the case for the `Participant` returned from `GetParticipantAsync` after undoing their check-in.
  This behavior has been documented by authors of other implementations of this API and is most likely a Challonge-side issue.
-- The current set of possible values of a tournament's state is unknown, though further testing would probably yield some insight.
-I'll release an update if I figure this out.
+- I couldn't find the current set of possible values of a tournament's state documented anywhere.
+Further testing would probably yield some insight, I'll release an update if I figure this out.